PostsDesert/wholemeal/design.md

 - Change the url from '/combo' to '/combos'
 - Don't have the background fade in.
 It should just immediately appear.
 - The green checkbox after copying to clipboard is not applied with receipt filter.
+- Add delete modal to combo screen to confirm deletion of combo.

 List View
 - When clicking the auth button it should open the same window as the spinner view.
 Right now, when the user is authenticated they still have to click the auth button.
 The auth button should just pull up the same screen as the other views and not change the edit state.